 use algebraic equations to determine the maximum area of a rectangle with a given partial perimeter.

 Mathematics is more than doing calculations or following routine instructions.
 Thinking and creating are at the heart of the subject.
-Though there are some problems that have a set procedure or a formula that can be used to solve them, most worthwhile problems require the use of known mathematics (but not necessarily formulae) in a novel way.
+Though some problems have a set procedure or a formula that can be used to solve them, the most worthwhile problems require the use of known mathematics in a novel way.

-The farmer was putting a new chicken run up against a brick wall.
-He had 20 metres of wire to put round the run.
-If he made a rectangular run, how big an area could he enclose?
+The farmer is putting a new chicken run up against a brick wall.
+He has 20 metres of wire to put round the run.
+If he makes a rectangular run, how big an area can he enclose?

 - Introduce the problem to the class.
-Get them to consider how they would approach the problem.
+Have them consider how they might approach it.

-- Move round the groups as they work to check on progress.
-Encourage them to set up some equations and reduce the number of dependent variables to one.
+- Check on group progress as they work.
+Encourage them to set up equations and reduce the number of dependent variables to one.

-- Share the students’ answers.
-Get them to write up their work in their books.
-Make sure that they have carefully explained their arguments.
+- Share and discuss the students’ answers.
+Have them to write up their work, making sure that they have carefully explained their arguments.

-- Get the more able students to try the Extension Problem.
+- Encourage students to attempt the Extension Problem.